Frequently Asked

 - What technology do you build with?

 - Every site is Next.js (React) deployed on Vercel, with Cloudflare DNS and SSL.
 The app router, server components, image optimisation, and edge functions give us very fast page loads with very low operational overhead.
 For commerce we use Stripe Products + Checkout.
 For databases we use Neon Postgres (serverless).
-For email we use Resend.
-The stack is modern, well-supported, and cheap to run at low volume.
+For email we use Microsoft 365 and Resend.
+The tech stack is modern, efficient, reliable and well-supported with strong industry reputation

 - Why Next.js and not WordPress?